John Lyon (poet): Life in Zion

 On 12 January 1854, shortly after settling in Salt Lake, Lyon was sustained as a seventy and then as the president of the 37th Quorum of the Seventies and would serve in that capacity for the next thirty years.
 Lyon joined the Deseret Dramatic Association, the Universal Scientific Society, the Deseret Press Association, the Deseret Agricultural and Manufacturing society, and others.
-Lyon became great friends with a William C. Staines who would eventually marry Lyon's eighteen-year-old daughter as his second wife.
+Lyon became great friends with William C. Staines who would eventually marry Lyon's eighteen-year-old daughter as his second wife.
 This was the first time that the Lyon family would show their acceptance of plural marriage, commonly practiced in the LDS church at that time.
 Lyon and Staines worked in the Council House together administering temple ordinances until the Endowment House was built.
 In March 1855, after the Endowment House was completed and dedicated, Lyon was asked to be its superintendent and worked in that capacity for thirty years.
 During the 1855 October General Conference of the church, Brigham Young called Lyon, along with twenty-nine other men, as "home missionaries" to strengthen the members in Zion and hold conferences in the area.
 In 1856 Lyon had a dream that he entered into plural marriage and did so in March of that same year.
 At age fifty-three, Lyon was sealed to sixteen-year-old Caroline Holland who in the following years would bear seven children.